horstoeko/zugferd/README.md

 ## Usage

-For detailed eplanation you may have a look in the [examples](https://github.com/horstoeko/zugferd/tree/master/examples) of this package and the documentation attached to every release.
+For detailed explanation you may have a look in the [examples](https://github.com/horstoeko/zugferd/tree/master/examples) of this package and the documentation attached to every release.

 ### Configuration